 Wash your hands well with soap and water.

-Prepare the medication (if needed).
+Prepare the medicine (if needed).

 Sit or stand in a comfortable position in a warm, well-lit room.
 If you need to, sit or stand in front of a mirror.